HEERA ALAYA

 [Laughter] Thank you.

 I empathise with a dancer’s journey because of the demands on a young 20-something.
-So much is demanded of a young dancer—in our field, the body is medium, and the body reaches its peak for dance in the 30s, and then you are on the decline.
+So much is demanded of a young dancer—in our field, the body is the medium, and the body reaches its peak for dance in the 30s, and then you are on the decline.

 I have seen your dancers; they are fit.